yu-lab-vt/AQuA2-Cloud/readme.md

 **Option A:** Install a VNC Client on the server.
 This is valid if your server has remote desktop and a desktop environment for users.

 **Option B:** Install a VNC Client on a LAN workstation, and allow connections from that workstation's IP address to the server, by specifying the workstation's IP address in the command line for the container's first time startup.
-Since you only need to connect via VNC client during the service's setup, workstation IP changes are irrelevant after the service is fully configured.
+You can connect to the internal display system of the docker container later for updating MATLAB license configurations.

 >1.
 Install Docker Engine on host/server:
 >